paolo944/pp7p/README.md

 [PP7 Client v1](https://github.com/paolo944/pp7_client) It was the first version and is very similar to this one, but it uses http to communicate with the propresenter api instead of just tcp/ip and doesn't manage SSE clients as good as this one.

+## Bug report

+If there's any issue, you can open an issue on github.
+If needed, my email adress if: [paul@mekhail.dev](mailto:paul@mekhail.dev).